Diversified Gas & Oil PLC Announces Conditional Acquisition in New Regional Focus Area and Trading Update

 - Financed with borrowings on the Revolving Credit Facility

-- Pro forma consolidated Net Debt / Adjusted EBITDA unchanged at 2.4x(c)
+- Pro forma consolidated Net Debt / Adjusted EBITDA unchanged at 2.3x(c)

 - Transaction effective date of March 1, 2021 with an anticipated closing in late May 2021